 Martletwy Community Council's ward incorporates the villages of Lawrenny, Landshipping and Martletwy along with neighbouring communities at Minwear, Coedcanlas and Cross Hands, large parts of which fall within the Pembrokeshire Coast National Park.
 The Community Council is made up of six voluntary Councillors elected by residents to represent their interests in matters affecting the local community.
 The Council meets once a month - normally on the first Monday of each month, except for Bank Holidays and in exceptional circumstances.

 This picturesque corner of Pembrokeshire has a well-known theme park and holiday resort in its midst as well as independent camping and caravan sites and B&Bs.
 It is also a popular spot for walkers with some very scenic routes through woodland and along the banks of the River Cleddau passing beautiful country churches and conveniently-located public houses.
-The community sees a large number of locally-organised events throughout the year, including Family Fun Days, Concerts, Raft Races and Cider Festivals, all of which draw a crowd of both local residents and holiday-makers.
+The community sees a large number of locally-organised events throughout the year, including Family Fun Days, Cricket matches, Raft Races and Cider Festivals, all of which draw a crowd of both local residents and holiday-makers.